ZenghuPKU/cell_spot_finding/cell_spot_find.md

 ------------------------------all works have DONE!------------------------------
 ```

-Ignore warnings.

-counting for cell number will cost some time, I will improve them later using GPU.

-only if you see all works have DONE

-I strongly suggest you to use nohup command so that
+If you have a large number of images to process, I strongly recommend using the `nohup` command or `tmux` to run the program in the server backend.

 ```batch
 nohup python find_batch.py --input_dir T15_tif --output_image_dir T15_res --output_csv T15.csv > T15.log &
 ```

-Use `top` or `htop` to see the process
+Use `top` or `htop` to monitor the process.

  ## Results